Show me some code!

 Conditional flow control: if

-Now let’s see some more traditional logical control flow with conditionals such as if.
+Now let’s see some more traditional logical control flow with conditionals such as if

-Single then clause
+Single then

 1